Find Affordable College Courses

 $48,824 Average Tuition & Fees

-Saint Louis University ranked #10 on this year’s Best Value Communication & Journalism Schools in Missouri list.
-Located in the city of Saint Louis, SLU is a private not-for-profit school with a large student population.
+Saint Louis University came in at #10 in this year’s edition of the Best Value Communication & Journalism Schools in Missouri ranking.
+Located in the large city of Saint Louis, SLU is a private not-for-profit school with a large student population.

-In-state tuition fees for undergraduate students at SLU are $48,824 per year.
+SLU undergraduate students pay an average of $48,824 in in-state tuition and fees each year.
 Communication & Journalism majors at SLU take out an average of $26,242 in student loans while working on their egree.

-On top of its placing in our value ranking, SLU also did well on our Best Communication & Journalism Schools in Missouri list.
-It’s in the top 15% of all schools reviewed in this analysis.
+SLU also claimed a spot on our Best Communication & Journalism Schools in Missouri list.
+It’s in the top 15% of all schools in this category.

 Read full report on Communication & Journalism at Saint Louis University